Vinaythatipamula/Portfolio-Website/README.md

 npm run build
 ```

-### Deploy to Netlify
-1. Build the project: `npm run build`
-2. Upload the `dist` folder to Netlify
-3. Configure redirects for SPA routing

 ### Deploy to Vercel
 1. Connect your GitHub repository to Vercel
 2. Vercel will automatically detect Vite and deploy